-What is the maximum file size that can be backed up/restored (for example large Outlook PST files, CAD files, video broadcast files)?
+What is the maximum file size that can be backed up/restored?

-There is no limitation for the file size that can be backed up or restored using Arcserve UDP Agent (Windows) (for example large Outlook PST files, CAD files, video broadcast files).
+You do not face any restriction on the file size that can be backed up or restored using Arcserve UDP Agent (Windows) (for example large Outlook PST files, CAD files, video broadcast files).

-Are there any preset files/folders which will not be deleted during a File Copy - Delete Source job?
+What is not deleted during a File Copy - Delete Source job?